LivingLegacyMedia/vowbound/chapter_14.md

 That night, Cassian lay awake considering the risks.

-Twenty-three people.
-All being restored simultaneously.
+However many people were inside that recruitment center—twenty, twenty-five, maybe more—they'd all be restored simultaneously.
 All reconnecting to their humanity at once while he provided the framework, held the space, maintained impossible balance.

 If it failed, he could fragment dozens of minds beyond repair.
 Create permanent damage worse than the hollowing itself.
 Draven would use that failure as proof that restoration was cruel, that emptiness was mercy, that resistance meant suffering.